strapi/strapi/docs/3.x.x/en/guides/graphql.md

 strapi install graphql
 ```

-Then, start your app and open your browser at [http://localhost:1337/graphiql](http://localhost:1337/graphiql).
-You should see the interface (GraphiQL) that will help you to write GraphQL query to explore your data.
+Then, start your app and open your browser at [http://localhost:1337/playground](http://localhost:1337/playground).
+You should see the interface (GraphQL Playground) that will help you to write GraphQL query to explore your data.

 > Install the [ModHeader](https://chrome.google.com/webstore/detail/modheader/idgpnmonknjnojddfkpgkljpfnnfcklj/related) extension to set the `Authorization` header in your request